Cracking & Popping Joints

 Cracking and Popping in Joints: Should you be Concerned?

-Cracking, popping, and grinding of joints can cause some concern in patients who are experiencing injury due to fear of potential worsening or new injury development.
+Cracking, popping, and grinding of joints can cause some concern in patients experiencing injury due to fear of potential worsening or new injury development.
 However, for others, popping joints gives pain relief and reduced pressure to improve motion.
 So who is right?